probcomp/developer/README.md

 make reinstall
 ```

-### Docker Tips
+## Docker Tips

-#### Increasing D4M Resources
+### Increasing D4M Resources

 The default D4M resource limits are too low for the developer playground.
 It's recommended that you allocate at least 8GB of RAM and all CPU cores to Docker.
 Any unused resources will still be available to OSX.

 ![resources](https://github.com/probcomp/developer/raw/master/images/resources.png)

-#### Sharing the same Docker host with multiple developers
+### Sharing the same Docker host with multiple developers

-Since the docker-compose.yml maps port 8888 to the host system, you won't be able to run multiple copies unless you change the port.
+Since the docker-compose.yml maps port 8888 to the host system, you won't be able to run multiple copies unless you change the port in docker-compose.yml.